cinghie/wordpress-starter-pack/wp-content/plugins/woo-product-feed-pro/readme.txt

 * Strip HTML from the (short) description attributes

 == Upgrade Notice ==

+= 13.0.8 =
+Fixed an issue where the processing got stuck when manual WCML prices were entered by users

+= 13.0.7 =
+Added three new price attributes: price excluding VAT/TAX rounded, regular price excluding VAT/TAX rounded and sale price excluding VAT/TAX rounded

+= 13.0.6 =
+Fixed an issue where the plugin did unnecessary jQuery requests on the manage feed page

+= 13.0.5 =
+Fixed an issue where integer 0 values were considered to be empty and not added to feeds

+= 13.0.4 =
+Fixed an issue where filters on empty values no longer worked

+= 13.0.3 =
+Checked for compatibility with WooCommerce 8.2

+= 13.0.2 =
+Made sure that adding a ?currency parameter in the suffix field would not result in two questions marks in the URL

+= 13.0.1 =
+Added support for multiple picture fields for Yandex feeds

+= 13.0.0 =
+Added a feature to filter out reviews from a review feed below a certain rating Solved soms PHP warnings that showed when on PHP 8.1 and creating a Google Review Feed

+= 12.9.9 =
+Fixed an issue where for variable products no slashes were added between color values for Google Shopping feeds

+= 12.9.8 =
+The checkout link template field is being added to the Google Shopping template as a mandatory field mapping Fixed a PHP notice on the manage feeds page for PHP 8.1

+= 12.9.7 =
+Fixed an issue with the saving of the Google Conversion ID

+= 12.9.6 =
+Fixed an issue where the Yoast SEO identifiers where not added to feeds for product variations Fixed a PHP notice on the manage feeds page for PHP 8.1 Added an is_array check

+= 12.9.5 =
+Tested for compatibility with WooCommerce 8.1

+= 12.9.4 =
+Added the checkout_link_template field to the Google Shopping template

+= 12.9.3 =
+Fixed some PHP notices

+= 12.9.2 =
+Reversed part of the ACF fix as it caused issues for other users

+= 12.9.1 =
+Fixed an issue where ACF images for simple products where not returning a proper image URL in feeds

+= 12.9.0 =
+Added 5 new fields to the Google Shopping template: Pause, External Seller ID, Lifestyle image link, Certification and 3D model link

+= 12.8.9 =
+Clean-up code
+Added support for more caching plugins so feed content doesn't get cached

+= 12.8.8 =
+Fixing some issues in the feed preview feature

+= 12.8.7 =
+Added the product feed preview feature

+= 12.8.6 =
+Stripping whitespaces in additional image links

+= 12.8.5 =
+When a product sits in multiple categories the category with the highest category ID is being used for the category path attributes

+= 12.8.4 =
+Fixed an autoload issue that caused problems with Redis Object Caching (thanks Mrsmurf)

+= 12.8.3 =
+Fixed a bug causing issues with the feed processing status (thanks Aaron!)

 = 12.8.2 =
 Fixed the product creation data calculation